-Delegator: Local Government Express Power to Local Government Act 1995: Delegate: s 5.42 Delegation of some powers or duties to the CEO s 5.43 Limitations on delegations to the CEO Express Power or - Local Planning Scheme No. 10 - Local Planning Scheme No. 11 Duty Delegated: Clause 4.7.7.3(ii) - Tree Preservation Orders Clause 4.7.7.5 Delegate: Chief Executive Officer Function: 4.
-Authority to make a significant tree register in accordance Formatted: Not Strikethrough with Schedule 1, Clause 6B of Local Planning Scheme No. 11Authority to make Tree Preservation Orders in- Formatted: Not Strikethrough accordance with clause 4.7.7.3(ii) of Local Planning Formatted: Font color: Red Scheme No. 10- Formatted: Font color: Red, Strikethrough Authority to include a tree on the significant tree register 2. w\text{\psi}here consent is received from the owner(s) and occupier(s) of the land on which the tree is located. \text{\psi} which. - Formatted: Right: 0.58 cm, Space Before: 0 pt, Tab for the purpose of this delegation, includes lots where a stops: 0.83 cm, Left + Not at 2.1 cm + 2.1 cm tree may overhang; ÷ , • Formatted: Font color: Auto, Not Strikethrough ii.
-Without notice to the owner(s) and/or occupier(s) of the land on which the tree is located, where there is a Formatted: Indent: Left: 2.1 cm, No bullets or risk of imminent damage to the tree requiring an- numbering erder to be made as a matter of urgency.
+Delegator: Local Government Express Power to Local Government Act 1995: Delegate: s 5.42 Delegation of some powers or duties to the CEO s 5.43 Limitations on delegations to the CEO Express Power or - Local Planning Scheme No. 10 - Local Planning Scheme No. 11 Duty Delegated: Clause 4.7.7.3(ii) Tree Preservation Orders ,g Clause 4.7.7.5 Delegate: Chief Executive Officer Function: 4.
+Authority to make a significant tree register in accordance Formatted: Not Strikethrough with Schedule 1, Clause 6B of Local Planning Scheme Formatted: Not Strikethrough No. 11 Authority to make Tree Preservation Orders in accordance with clause 4.7.7.3(ii) of Local Planning Formatted: Font color: Red Scheme No. 10 Formatted: Font color: Red, Strikethrough 1.-Authority to include a tree on the significant tree register 2. wWhere consent is received from the owner(s) and occupier(s) of the land on which the tree is located. which.
+Formatted: Right: 0.58 cm, Space Before: 0 pt, Tab for the purpose of this delegation, includes lots where a stops: 0.83 cm, Left + Not at 2.1 cm + 2.1 cm tree may overhang; ÷ . • Formatted: Font color: Auto, Not Strikethrough ii.
+Without notice to the owner(s) and/or occupier(s) of the land on which the tree is located, where there is a Formatted: Indent: Left: 2.1 cm, No bullets or risk of imminent damage to the tree requiring an- numbering order to be made as a matter of urgency.
 2. Where consent is not received from the owner(s) and occupier(s) of the land on which the tree is located and the CEO does not consider it appropriate to make an order, the matter will be referred to Council for determination.
-3. Authority to approve applications to cut/prune trees subject to Tree Preservations Orders, in accordance with 4.7.7.5 of Local Planning Scheme No 10 where there is no dispute, and the application is signed by all owners on the land in which the tree is located.
-Council Conditions Nil.
-Formatted: Indent: Left: 0 cm on this Delegation: - IVII.
-Express Power to Local Government Act 1995: Sub-Delegate: s 5.44 CEO may delegate some powers and duties to other employees Sub-Delegate/s: Director Community and PlaceNil2 Manager Planning and Regulation Formatted: Not Expanded by / Condensed by CEO Conditions on Each person to whom a power or duty is delegated must keep this Sub-Delegation: records in accordance with regulations in relation to the exercise tillo oub Delegation. of the power or the discharge of the duty.
-Compliance Links: Town of Bassendean Local Planning Scheme No. 10.
-Town of Formatted: Font color: Red, Not Strikethrough , Bassendean Local Planning Scheme No. 11.
-Record Keeping: Delegations exercised are to be recorded in the Town's Formatted: Not Strikethrough , , document management system.
+3. Authority to approve applications to cut/prune trees subject to Tree Preservations Orders, in accordance with 4.7.7.5 of Local Planning Scheme No 10 where there is no dispute, Local Planning Scheme No 10 where there is no dispute, and the application is signed by all owners on the land in which the tree is located.
+Council Conditions • Nil.
+Formatted: Indent: Left: 0 cm on this Delegation: TVII.
+Express Power to Local Government Act 1995: Sub-Delegate: s 5.44 CEO may delegate some powers and duties to other . employees Sub-Delegate/s: Director Community and PlaceNil.
+Formatted: Not Expanded by / Condensed by Manager Planning and Regulation Proceedings of the control of the co CEO Conditions on Each person to whom a power or duty is delegated must keep this Sub-Delegation: records in accordance with regulations in relation to the exercise 0 of the power or the discharge of the duty.
+Compliance Links: Town of Bassendean Local Planning Scheme No. 10,Town of Formatted: Font color: Red, Not Strikethrough December 1/2000 Bassendean Local Planning Scheme No. 11.
+Formatted: Not Strikethrough Record Keeping: Delegations exercised are to be recorded in the Town's document management system. иоситені тападетені зухіет.